that time my manager spent $1M on a backup server that I never used

 When I eventually leveraged the right people to get access to this system (basically I was handed an IP and an instruction that it was NFS) it seemed very snappy, it was very quick to send data to it: I had even been given direct fibre lines attached to the database servers themselves, and in my testing I could completely saturate the drives I had been using for local backups.

 Until the second day of using it.

-You see: PgBackRest is smart; it will read the data that you previously wrote to create incremental backups.
+You see: PgBackRest is “smart”; it will read the data that you previously wrote to create “incremental” backups (looks like a full backup, so you only need to restore it and continue replaying WAL from that point, which means faster restores).
 This means that you can have your big backup once per day which locks the database and causes a little bit of a backlog and then you can have hourly incremental backups which take less disk space and are much cheaper to take.
-In order to create these incremental backups PgBackRest must read data.
+In order to generate and additionally verify these incremental backups PgBackRest must read data.

 The Storage Appliance #